BUILD A CLOSE RELATIONSHIP

-A close relationship isn’t something you build, just like that, over the course of an afternoon on the sofa.
-It’s more about building confidence and trust over time and about accepting the relationship on the young person’s terms.
-A lot of parents feel that their teenagers are shutting them out of their lives, but that’s not actually the case.
+A close relationship isn’t something you build, over the course of an afternoon.
+It involves building confidence and trust over time, and accepting the relationship on the young person’s terms.
+A lot of parents feel that their teenagers are shutting them out of their lives, as if they’re no longer necessary.
+But that’s not actually the case.
 Parents are just as important as they ever were.

 TALK ABOUT EVERYTHING

 A close relationship is often founded on making it a habit to talk about anything and everything – from how their day went at school to what they think about something.
 Basically, about anything that shows you’re taking an interest.
 And this usually makes talking about alcohol and other subjects that may be a little sensitive, easier and more natural too.

 My parents don’t talk to me about alcohol very much.
 The only thing they’ve said is, ”Of course, you know it’s wrong.”

 Johanna, aged 15, Umeå

 Show that you care and that you’re interested in what your child is thinking and experiencing.
 You can absolutely talk about your own experiences, but you don’t have to go into detail.
 It shows that you know what it can be like and that you understand.

 Simply forbidding things is seldom effective.
 If children are going to listen to what you say, they need to understand why you’re saying it.
 Explain how it feels to be a parent and what you’re worried about.
 At the same time, it’s important that your child knows that there are boundaries and where they lie.